Kiran7007/Interview-Preparation/docs/kotlin.md

 val userMap = mapOf("id" to 1, "name" to "Kiran")
 ```

-Choose the collection based on the behavior you need: ordered access,
+- Choose the collection based on the behavior you need: ordered access,
   uniqueness, or key-value lookups.

 ---

 ## What is destructuring in Kotlin and where is it unsafe?

--   Destructuring allows values to be unpacked into variables.
+- Destructuring unpacks values into variables using generated or declared `componentN()` functions.
--   It uses generated or declared `componentN()` functions.
+- It is commonly used with data classes and pairs.
--   It is commonly used with data classes.
+- It becomes unsafe when the component order is misunderstood or changed.

 ```kotlin
 data class Employee(